Category Listing: Featured

 • You probably have a range of gears attached to your back wheel, known as a "cassette" or "the sprockets".
 As you change gear from a smaller sprocket to a larger one, you'll notice that it's easier to cycle but you have to pedal faster to maintain the same speed.
 The bigger sprockets are the ones you need for hills.

-• You probably have two or three gears between your pedals.
+• You will have one, two or three gears between your pedals.
 These are known as "chain rings".
 They work the opposite way to the sprockets: the smaller/smallest rings are the ones you need for hills.

-• Learn which gear adjuster controls the front gears and which the back.
+• Learn which gear adjuster controls the front gears and which the back (easier if you have just one chain ring).

 • Learn how to lower your gears (move to smaller ring at the front and the larger sprocket at the back).
 It can be confusing because - for most gear shifters - the action that lowers the gear with your left hand shifter, raises the gear with your right - and vice versa.
 As you approach a hill, you want to be sure you are shifting in the right direction.